mmuratarat/mmuratarat.github.io/_posts/2018-12-21-cross-entropy.md

 In predictive modeling, cost functions are used to estimate how badly models are performing.
 Put it simply, a cost function is a measure of how wrong the model is in terms of its ability to estimate the relationship between $X$ and $y$.
 This is typically expressed as a difference or distance between the predicted value and the actual value.
 The cost function (you may also see this referred to as loss or error) can be estimated by iteratively running the model to compare estimated predictions against "ground truth", i.e., the known values of y.

-The objective here, therefore, is to find parameters, weights/biases or a structure that minimises the cost function.
+The objective here, therefore, is to find parameters, weights/biases or a structure that minimizes the cost function.

 # WHAT IS A LOGIT?
 A logit (also called a score) is a raw unscaled value associated with a class before computing the probability.
 In terms of a neural network architecture, this means that a logit is an output of a dense (fully-connected) layer.